Position: A Dynamical Systems Perspective is Needed to Advance Time Series Modeling: Lessons for TSF from the DSR angle

 \paragraph{Chaos and the limits of predictability} Chaos is fundamentally relevant for TSF since most complex systems encountered in nature and society are almost inevitably chaotic \cite{Sivakumar2004ChaosGeophysics,durstewitz_dynamical_2007,GovindanECGchaos,Turchin92Ecology,FieldKorosNoyes1972}, a natural consequence if many highly nonlinear and diverse elements are combined in a network \cite{VanVreeswijk1996,Ispolatov2015ChaosHighDimDissipative}.
 By virtue of its positive Lyapunov exponent, chaos imposes principle limits on the forecast horizon: It implies that minuscule differences in initial conditions grow exponentially fast, meaning that -- depending on the exact size of $\lambda_\text{max}$ -- two TS from the \textit{very same} chaotic DS will quickly and inevitably be completely misaligned after only a short time (Fig. \ref{fig:chaos_ts}).
-This has also implications for \textit{evaluation}: Standard statistical quantities like MSE or MAPE, commonly used to evaluate TS model performance, become meaningless after some finite time \cite{wood_statistical_2010}.
+This also has implications for \textit{evaluation}: Standard statistical quantities like MSE or MAPE, commonly used to evaluate TS model performance, become meaningless after some finite time \cite{wood_statistical_2010}.
 In the presence of noise (Fig. \ref{fig:chaos_ts}), this becomes a \textit{principle} limitation, nothing we can really ameliorate that much by improving knowledge about the initial condition or the model design.
 Claims, therefore, about models being able to forecast noisy chaotic systems for more than one Lyapunov time \citep{liu2025mamba} should be treated with great care!
+We may instead focus on statistical properties as determined by the DS' ergodic distribution.

 \paragraph{Short- and long-term forecasts} While DSR models are intended for understanding dynamical mechanisms behind TS generation, we may nevertheless ask whether the principles by which they are designed and trained also improve TSF.
 This is examined in Table \ref{tab:TSF_custom} for a set of SOTA custom-trained DSR and TS models, and in Table \ref{tab:TSF_FM} for DSR and TS foundation models (FMs); see also Fig. \ref{fig:model_performance}.
 For the custom-trained TS models, we chose AutoARIMA as a simple statistical model, PatchTST as a transformer-based \cite{nie2023a}, and NBEATS as MLP-based model \cite{Oreshkin2020N-BEATS}.
 For DSR, we used the shPLRNN trained by GTF \cite{hess_generalized_2023}, AL-RNN trained by STF \cite{brenner_almost_2024} and an RC for DSR \cite{platt2023constraining}.
 We compare both short-term prediction using MASE, and prediction of long-term statistical properties using $D_\text{stsp}$ and $D_\text{H}$ (see Appx. \ref{appx:measures}).
 We trained all models on a variety of real-world data, including energy, weather, and traffic data, and physiological signals such as human fMRI and EEG.